Generic RN Track

 A minimum grade of C is required for all science curriculum courses.
 Transfer credit for any of the Trinitas School of Nursing curriculum courses must be posted to the student's Union County College transcript prior to NURE 130 application submission.

 Note: Applicants with two or more nursing course failures from another nursing program will not be considered for admission.

 Applications are reviewed using a ranking score calculation that is based on your Union County College GPA, grade points, and your TEAS score.

 When To Apply

-Admission notifications can be expected in December for Spring semester applicants and July for Fall semester applicants.
+Admission notifications can be expected by December 15 for Spring semester.

 Transfer Credit From Other Colleges and Universities